AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

 You will loop through the following actions over and over until your fix is finished

-1. work on your code
+1. Work on your code
 2. Commit
 3. Keep your local repository up to date
 4. Keep your origin repository up to date